The Sacraments and the Spiritual Life

 Our spiritual life begins at the moment we are conceived.
 It is ratified by the Sacrament of Baptism, when we (or our parents and sponsors in the case of infant Baptism) personally choose Jesus as the central point of our lives, and we resolve to live according to the values of the Gospel and the teaching of Christ and his Church.
 Our spiritual life grows and is strengthened by the Sacrament of Confirmation and is nourished by the Sacrament of the Eucharist (Holy Communion).
 These three Sacraments are called the Sacraments of Initiation.
 When we fall into sin, it is through the Sacrament of Reconciliation (Confession) that we are healed and cured of our guilt.
 In sickness Christ comes to our help in the Sacrament of the Sick.
 Christ instituted the Sacrament of the Priesthood (Holy Orders) to consecrate those who will minister to our spiritual lives and will govern his Church on earth.
 God calls man and woman to love one another; the Sacrament of Matrimony (Marriage) sanctifies the union of husband and wife, through whose love and the procreation of children the Church will grow.

 Our true spiritual life is nourished by the Sacraments and prayer; together with morality and good works they help us to unite with God here on earth preparing the way to heaven, as Christ promised.

 In our Parish the various Sacraments are celebrated in different ways.
-If you are interested in, or ready to receive, one of them please contact Canon Gerard Flynn.
+If you are interested in, or ready to receive, one of them please contact Father Gerard Flynn.
 The preparation period will be arranged, together with the appointed time of celebration of the Sacrament.